-Table 2 shows the yield performance of cucumber (Cucumis sativus L.) in terms of a number of flowers per plant as affected by the application of vermivermin- tea as organic fertilizer.
-Treatment 3 got the highest number of flowers per plant of cucumber (Cucumis sativus L.) with a mean value of 38.40 flowers followed by Treatment treatment 4 with a mean of 38.07 flowers, Treatment treatment 1 with a mean of 37.87 flowers, Treatment treatment 2 with a mean of 37.73 flowers while Treatment treatment 5 got the lowest with a mean value of 34.20 flowers.
+Table 2 shows the yield performance of cucumber (Cucumis sativus L.) in terms of number of flower per plant as affected by the application of vermi tea as organic fertilizer.

+Treatment 3 got the highest number of flower per plant of cucumber (Cucumis sativus L.) with a mean value of 38.40 flowers followed by Treatment 4 with a mean of 38.07 flowers, Treatment 1 with a mean of 37.87 flowers, Treatment 2 with a mean of 37.73 flowers while Treatment 5 got the lowest with a mean value of 34.20 flowers.

-Analysis of Variance (ANOVA) exhibited that there was no significant difference among Treatment_treatments on the growth and yield performance of cucumber (Cucumis sativus L.) in terms of anumber of flowers per plant as affected by the application of vermi -tea as organic fertilizer.
+Analysis of Variance (ANOVA) exhibited that there was no significant difference among Treatment on the growth and yield performance of cucumber (Cucumis sativus L.) in terms of number of flower per plant as affected by the application of vermi tea as organic fertilizer.